MicrosoftDocs/well-architected/well-architected/oracle-iaas/overview.md

 Refer to the JD Edwards design considerations:

 **(1) Network & Security** - You should consider establishing an Azure AD for Single-Sign-On (SSO).
 The SSO method used is Security Assertions Markup Language (SAML).
 Microsoft allocates an [Azure AD Application Proxy](/azure/active-directory/app-proxy/what-is-application-proxy).
 You should consider it especially for remote users.
 JDE does only offer an ssh port.
-In that case, we recommend you to set a Web Application Firewall on [Azure Front Door](/azure/web-application-firewall/afds/afds-overview) to properly protect your application installation for external user.
-WAF enabled web applications inspect every incoming request delivered by Front Door at the network edge.
-IT prevents malicious attacks close to the attack sources before they enter your virtual network.
+In that case we recommend you to set a Firewall in front by using [Azure Firewall](/azure/firewall/overview) to properly protect your application installation for external user.

 Internal users can access your application through ExpressRoute.
 If desired, a Web Application Firewall on Azure Front Door can be configured as well.